cirosantilli/x86-bare-metal-examples/multiboot/README.md

     make
     qemu-system-x86_64 -kernel main.elf

+Outcome: `hello world` shows on screen.

 Or you can use `grub-mkrescue` to make a multiboot file into a bootable ISO or disk:

     qemu-system-x86_64 -hda main.img

-Outcome: `hello world` shows on screen.
+TODO: can't get it working anymore: <https://github.com/cirosantilli/x86-bare-metal-examples/issues/5#issuecomment-377948357>

 ## Introduction